Growing Local Businesses

-Commercial Rental Rates in the urban renewal area averaged $24.92 per square foot compared to $20.09 outside the URA in FY17-18.
-This indicates that the Central Beaverton URA is now out-pacing the rest of The City in commercial rental rates.
+Commercial Rental Rates in the urban renewal area averaged $22.09 per square foot compared to $23.25 outside the URA in FY18-19.
+This indicates that the Central Beaverton URA is pacing with the rest of The City in commercial rental rates increases.

 Commercial Rental Rates per Square Foot in the URA

 Square Feet of Mixed-Use Commercial Space in the URA